simeononsecurity/simeononsecurity.ch/content/articles/5-ways-ai-is-transforming-cyber-threat-detection/index.en.md

 ### Language-Based Malware Detection

 Language-based malware detection is a crucial aspect of cybersecurity.
-By leveraging natural language processing (NLP) techniques, security systems can analyze text data to identify potential threats and malicious activities.
+By using natural language processing (NLP) techniques, security systems can analyze text data to identify potential threats and malicious activities.
 NLP enables the extraction of meaningful information from unstructured text, allowing security professionals to gain insights into the intentions and behaviors of cybercriminals.

 Deep Learning for Intrusion Detection
 -------------------------------------